wp-plugins/shortcode/readme.txt

 == Changelog ==

+- 0.8.0: Added [wpcategories], for displaying lists of categories.
+See http://www.maxpagels.com/shortcodes.txt for more information
 - 0.7.5: Added [ageinmonths] shortcode
 - 0.7.4: No new shortcodes this time, just some code cleanup
 - 0.7.3: Added [ageinyears] shortcode